Lesyalys/Study/course 3/Web/README.md

-<h1>This is the Hello World example from the GitHowTo tutorial.</h1>
+This is the Hello World example from the Git tutorial.
+(changed in origin)